The Real Divorce

 Separation No Secret

 By the spring of 1925 Alla’s separation from Charles had become an open secret in Hollywood.
-The New York press noted when she arrived in April on her way to Europe that she checked into a hotel rather than staying with Charles in her apartment at Hotel des Artistes.
+In April, the New York press noted when she passed through the city on her way to Europe she checked into a hotel rather than staying with Charles in her apartment at Hotel des Artistes.

 Alla and Charles met while she was in town to discuss making their separation permanent.
-Charles clearly felt he had the upper hand – he knew that if word got out they’d never really been married, the ensuing scandal would damage her career, perhaps irrevocably.
-He insisted she pay the IRS penalties for lying that they were married on 12 years of joint returns.
+Charles clearly felt he had the upper hand – he knew that if word got out they’d never really been married the ensuing scandal would damage her career, perhaps irrevocably.
+He insisted she pay the IRS penalties for their 12 years of false joint returns.
 He also demanded title to the apartment as well as half the cash she had in the bank.
 Alla relented on all his demands.

 On April 27, Alla sailed for France on the Aquitania.
 She spent the next two-and-a-half months in Paris and in Carlsbad, taking the cure.
-When she returned in July, she was greeted in New York by the press.
-They peppered her with questions about the status of her marriage to Charles.
-She’d planned on telling them that she’d divorced him in Paris, but chose instead to say nothing.
+When she returned in July, the New York press peppered her with questions about the status of her marriage to Charles.
+She’d planned to tell them that she’d divorced him in Paris, but chose instead to say nothing.